 On July 31, 2019, the Indian government notified the Companies (Amendment) Act, 2019 (the “Amendment Act”), which amends certain provisions of the Companies Act, 2013 (the “Companies Act”).
-While a large part of the Amendment Act covers the changes introduced by the ordinance effective from November 2, 2018, the Amendment Act has also incorporated certain additional amendments, which are not yet effective.
+While a large part of the Amendment Act covers the changes introduced by the ordinance effective from November 2, 2018 (Read our update on Ordinance Act, 2018 here), the Amendment Act has also incorporated certain additional amendments, which are not yet effective.
 We have discussed the key changes introduced by the Amendment Act in this update.

 Changes relating to prospectus issued by public companies

 Currently, the Companies Act mandates registration of a prospectus for issue of securities by a public company with the Registrar of Companies (“ROC”).
 Therefore, public companies making a public offer of securities are subject to a dual prospectus registration requirement, i.e., with the ROC and with the Securities and Exchange Board of India (the “SEBI”) pursuant to the SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018.
 The Amendment Act has done away with the requirement of registering a prospectus with the ROC prior to issuance and has provided for a mere filing requirement.

 In India, the SEBI is the primary securities market regulator.
 The SEBI scrutinizes a draft prospectus thoroughly before a public offer is announced.
 Therefore, doing away with the requirement of registering a prospectus with the ROC is very good, as it will streamline and simplify the public offer process.